 It should be considered as a framework to guide thinking and SGB Athlete Selection Policies.
-It is also important to be aware of the training and performance responsibilities and obligations relating to your athlete's pregnancy, and this is covered within the Athlete Agreement.
+It is also important to be aware of your training and performance responsibilities and obligations relating to your pregnancy, and this is covered within your Athlete Agreement.